billigitt/UnderreportedAndTemporallyAggregated/README.md

 ![fig2](figs/sectionBasicInference/mainFigureBasicInference.png)

-*Fig 2: Large scale study showing our inference is both more precise and more accurate than EE*
+*Fig 2: Large scale study showing our inference is both more precise and more accurate than EE.
+Mean errors are 19.8% vs 27.8% and mean coverages are *

 ![fig3](figs/sectionRobustness/mainRobustness.png)